lensesio/kafka-topics-ui/docker/README.md

 topics.
 Although the default value is `1000`, a bug in the Kafka REST code prevents you from manually setting (depending on some other consumer options) a value lower than `30000`.

+# Logging

+In the latest iterations, the container will print informational messages during startup at stderr and web server logs at stdout.
+This way you may sent the logs (stdout) to your favorite log management solution.